Stonebridge strengthening works

-Bridge strengthening works have taken place Stonebridge in Darlington town centre in order to safeguard the future of this important and historic bridge.
+Bridge strengthening works have taken place Stonebridge in Darlington town centre to safeguard the future of this important and historic bridge.

 There will be additional aesthetic works to the bridge over the summer of 2016, but these are not expected to cause any disruption to traffic, but may require occasional footpath closures.